bkesterbyld/maroon-potato/src/pages/faq.md

           backend developer might normally hardcode.
 Agents can call each other to perform tasks and work in a group to accomplish objectives.
-They run in real-time based on events and data changes, or can operate on a timer to do periodic checks of assemble reports.
+They run in real-time based on events and data changes, or can operate on a timer to do periodic processing or assemble reports.
 They can also be called from the API to execute their mission(s).
-When agents are combined with Above's data modeling and processing options, you can move beyond CRUD and workflow to execute performant real-time analytics across massive datasets.
+When agents are combined with Above's data modeling and processing options, developers can move beyond CRUD and workflow to execute performant real-time analytics across massive datasets.